Saving Private Ryan: Post-production

 Kamiński chose to render his footage using Technicolor's proprietary ENR process (similar to a bleach bypass) which retained more silver in the film stock and produced deeper blacks.
 He used "70 percent ENR" for a desaturated image which added a blue hue.
-Concerned this would change make the fake blood appear inauthentic, the effects department mixed blue coloring into it, giving it a dark red appearance.
-Special effects studio, Industrial Light & Magic, provided digital enhancements; many bullet wounds and blood splatter were computer-generated imagery.
+Concerned this change would make the fake blood appear inauthentic, the effects department mixed blue coloring into it, giving it a dark red appearance.
+Visual-effects studio Industrial Light & Magic provided digital enhancements; many bullet wounds and blood splatter were computer-generated imagery.

-Michael Kahn edited the final 170minute cut.
+Michael Kahn edited the final 170-minute cut.
 Spielberg said that Kahn's style was intended to defy audience expectations and not make every scene or transition clear.
-Some scenes were cut because of their graphic imagery, such as Miller's unit encounter burnt out tanks with charred bodies.
-Mellish's death was also trimmed, removing parts with the character screaming in pain, after Spielberg's projectionist said "It's too painful to watch."
+Some scenes were cut because of their graphic imagery, such as Miller's unit encounter with burnt out tanks with charred bodies.
+Mellish's death was also trimmed, removing parts where the character screams in pain, after Spielberg's projectionist said "It's too painful to watch."

 Spielberg said his movie had to be "ugly", but was worried the violent content could be seen as exploitative and earn it a restrictive NC-17 rating from the Motion Picture Association of America, restricting it to audiences over 17 years of age.
 He anticipated that the "historical importance" of the content would be taken into consideration; it received an R rating, meaning children could watch when accompanied by an adult.

 Music

-Long-time Spielberg collaborator, composer John Williams produced the score.
-Spielberg wanted little music accompaniment, wanting the sounds of battle and death to be prominent.
+John Williams, Spielberg's longtime collaborator, produced, composed and conducted the score.
+Spielberg chose little music accompaniment, wanting the sounds of battle and death to be prominent.
 Using a spotting process, he and Williams watched a rough cut of the film to agree on which scenes would feature music.
-Williams deliberately avoided "anything grandiose or operatic."
+Williams deliberately avoided "anything grandiose or operatic".
 Williams recorded the 55-minute score over three days at Symphony Hall in Boston, with the Boston Symphony Orchestra and vocals by the Tanglewood Festival Chorus.
 The recording cost about $100,000 per hour.
 Spielberg chose the Orchestra: "This is a movie about a company of soldiers, and it seemed appropriate to use an experienced company of musicians who are all virtuosos.
 Also we really wanted the sound of this room, Symphony Hall.
 On a soundstage you can get acoustically correct sound, but you don't hear the air.
 Here you get a rich, warm sound off the walls and ceiling, and you do hear the air; Symphony Hall is an instrument too."